 CICTAR is currently staffed by our Principal Analyst, Jason Ward, supported by a network of academics and researchers from across the globe.

 Bronwyn Lee has worked as a researcher and organiser for trade unions and progressive organisations in Australia.
-She is writing her PhD on the political economy of the global mining industry at the State University of New York, Binghamton.
-Working with CICTAR and others, Bronwyn developed a toolkit for unions engaging with problems of corporate tax avoidance that is soon to be released.
+She is writing her PhD on the political economy of the global mining industry at the State University of New York (SUNY), Binghamton.
+Working with CICTAR and others, Bronwyn developed a toolkit for unions engaging with problems of corporate tax avoidance and researched tax avoidance in Africa by large tobacco companies.

 The following groups support the work of CICTAR